Skip to Content

 Making It Easier to Claim Your Bags

-While I was able to get in front of the lost luggage line, it was still frustrating to make a claim.
-There was a bit of a language barrier, and the employees are so overwhelmed that the process took a while.
-Unlike other times I lost my bags, this time, I had to describe in detail what the bag looked like – exact color, approximate size, and type of bag (roller, soft-sided, hard-shell).
+While I could get in front of the lost luggage line, it was still frustrating to make a claim.
+There was a bit of a language barrier, and the employees were so overwhelmed that the process took a while.
+Unlike other times I lost my bags, this time, I had to describe in detail what the bag looked like—the exact color, approximate size, and type of bag (roller, soft-sided, hard-shell).

-After experiencing that, I think it would be a good idea to take a quick picture of your bags on your phone before you leave your house.
-That way, you could just show the employee the photo, especially if you are in a foreign country with a language barrier.
+After experiencing that, I think taking a quick picture of your bags on your phone would be a good idea before you leave your house.
+That way, you could show the employee the photo, especially if you are in a foreign country with a language barrier.

 If You Do Lose Your Bags